Myke24/Who-wants-to-be-a-Pokemon-Master-/README.md

 ## Wireframes

 <img width="1109" alt="Screen Shot 2021-02-22 at 2 37 56 PM" src="https://media.git.generalassemb.ly/user/34175/files/9d62d980-751b-11eb-8bb9-19a6c4ea725c">

 ## Major Hurdles and Overcoming them

 - Really tuning into my inner UI designer
+- Really understanding the benefits of practicing functional programming.
+Saved me a lot of time when debugging.
+Should have started with it in the beginning.
+- Resetting timers and intervals should have been easier to implement
+- Need to focus on core concepts better